zephyrproject-rtos/zephyr/doc/kernel/overview/source_tree.rst

 which are not described here.

 :file:`arch`
-    Architecture-specific nanokernel and platform code.
+    Architecture-specific nanokernel and board code.
 Each supported architecture has its own subdirectory, which contains additional subdirectories for the following areas:

     * architecture-specific nanokernel source files
     * architecture-specific nanokernel include files for private APIs
-    * platform-specific code
+    * board-specific code

 :file:`boards`
     Board related code and configuration files.